mswiger/tins2021/README.md

 Move by clicking on tiles that are adjacent to your character.
 The camera can be controlled with WASD or the arrow keys.

+## Building / Running
+Requires [Rust](https://www.rust-lang.org/tools/install).
+To run, clone this repo, and run `cargo run --release` from the repository root.

 ## TINS Rules
 * **genre rule #143 - Humoristic/Funny:** I tried to do a few things to make the player laugh (title card, soundtrack).
 * **artistical rule #147 - Inspired by MC Escher:** The game's tilemap is a tessellated "grid" of hexagons.